-Within its business strategy, MünchenerHyp defines the following segments: Retail Business Germany, Retail Business Foreign, Commercial Domestic, Commercial Foreign, and Capital Market Business with the Public-Sector and Banks.
+Within its business strategy, MünchenerHyp defines the following segments: Retail Business Germany, Retail Business Switzerland, Commercial Domestic, Commercial Foreign, and Capital Market Business with the Public-Sector and Banks.
 Strategic and operational objectives are set for each of these segments and which should be achieved within the framework of the mid-term business plan.
 Based on this, the risk strategy states how MünchenerHyp will, or plans to, deal with the risks associated with these business activities.
 Quantitative and qualitative parameters are set for each risk category and describe how to deal with all significant risks in order to achieve the objectives.
 In addition, measures are derived from these processes that define how the parameters are to be observed.
 Thus, MünchenerHyp's risk strategy defines the strategic framework for risk management and encourages risk awareness among all employees within the framework of the Bank's corporate and risk culture.
-All of MünchenerHyp's employees have access to its risk strategy.
+All of MünchenerHyp's employees are aware of the Bank's risk strategy and naturally observe it in their daily work.
+In determining remuneration parameters care is taken at all levels that they are aligned with this strategy and support the Bank in attaining its strategic goals.